 N.K.
-Jemisin, The Broken Earth
+Jemisin, The Broken Earth, Orbit.

 There aren't many novels that have received the Hugo Award and that I've really liked.
 But The Fifth Season by N.K.
-Jemisin grabbed me from the first pages and I couldn't leave it until I had reached the end...
+Jemisin grabbed me from the first pages and I couldn't leave it until I had reached the end.

-The Earth (probably our Earth), after eons of earthquakes and tsunamis, seems to have now only a super continent.
+The Earth (probably our Earth), after eons of earthquakes and tsunamis, have now only a super continent.
 Humans live together in communities where each is assigned to a caste according to their aptitudes, and all hope they won't live during a Season, a period following a cataclysm where life is barely possible.

 One day, "You", a second person narrator, feel a huge earthquake coming from the south, going through the whole continent.
-But "You" are orogene, a new and rare breed of humans with the strange ability to master geology.
+But "You" are orogene, a rare breed of humans with the strange ability to master geology.
 "You" protect your village so that your children are safe.
 Then "You" come back home where you find that your son has been beaten to death by your husband and your daughter has disappeared.

 Another thread follows Damaya, a young girl whose parents have realised she is orogene.
 But orogenes are feared and hated by the human communities.
 Damaya is given to Schaffa, a Guardian, who will bring her to Yumenes, the imperial city, where she will receive an education in the Fulcrum with other young orogenes so that her powers are used for the empire.

 A last thread follows Syenite, a young orogene woman who has been educated by the Fulcrum and who is sent on a mission in a coastal town, under the orders of another orogene, much more powerful than she is and that she doesn't like.

 The second person narrative technique isn't new (see the French Nouveau Roman, If by a winternight a traveller... by Italo Calvino, and in scifi, among others, the series Halting State by Charlie Stross).
 But Jemisin uses it with a remarkable effect.
 And if there's a "You", there has to be an "I"...